challenger-platform/challenger-api-client-php/README.md

 In example below:

- - `your.challenger.domain` - is the domain of your Challenger implementation
+ - `your.challenger.domain` - is the domain of your Challenger implementation (alternatively could be provided as URL)
  - `secret_key` - a unique key provided by Challenger to encrypt data exchange
  - `owner_id` - a unique identifier provided by Challenger.
 Normally used to identify coalition partners. (optional)
  - `client_id` - the identifier of the client performing action